mohammedgmgn/mohammedgmgn/README.md

   <b>Current Company: <a href="https://www.warbabank.com/">Warba Bank</a> </br>

-  My areas of interest are:
+## My areas of interest are:

-.
-Created, maintained and published native Android applications using Java and Kotlin.
+</b>.
+Created, maintained and published native Android applications using Java and Kotlin.</br>

 .
 Involve in the full mobile application development lifecycle including designing, coding, testing, and publishing.

 .
 Using Kotlin as programming language and using MVP, MVVM, MVI patterns.